10 years of surviving colon cancer: Charles’ story

 Meet a long-term colon cancer survivor

 One of my patients, Charles Quarton, has survived colon cancer for more than a decade.
 Charles was first diagnosed with stage 3 colon cancer in 2005 while living in Philadelphia.
 After having colon surgery, he was given the standard combination chemotherapy treatment at the time – Folfox.
-Chemotherapy is often given as a combination of drugs, which usually work better than single drugs because different drugs kill cancer cells in different ways.
+Chemotherapy is often given as a combination of drugs, which usually works better than single drugs because different drugs kill cancer cells in different ways.

 After six months of treatment, Charles resumed his normal life.
 His doctors continued to monitor him with follow-up scans.
 In 2011, they found that the cancer had spread to his lungs, and in the summer of 2012, Charles began a new treatment regimen called Folfiri.
 By 2014, he and his wife Michele had decided to relocate to Dallas to be closer to their two daughters and their granddaughter.
 That’s when Charles became my patient.